zhangphi/zhangphi.github.io/posts/orange.md

 26 October 2023

-One of my colleagues told me a couple of weeks back that they are interested in [Orange](https://github.com/biolab/orange3 ) and asked if we can help them.
+One of my colleagues told me a couple of weeks back that they were interested in [Orange](https://github.com/biolab/orange3 ) and asked if we can help them.
 I have installed it on my computer this week and played with it a little bit.

 Orange can be used as a Python library, but to be honest, I don't find much value of it on that as there are many excellent libraries